CREATIVE LABS

 Largely forgotten is that in 2002 Windows XP came in a special version known as the "Media Center Edition".
 Its intent was to make your PC an entertainment hub by playing content stored on its hard drive.
 Ripped CDs, DVD's, and TV programs could be played back on your TV which spawned the concept of a Home Theater PC (HTPC).
-Microsoft expanded the Media Center concept by including the program in Windows 7.
-This meant that from the early to mid 2000s a home theater PC with hard drives filled with A/V content was all the rage.
-Running an optical cable to a surround-sound receiver for Dolby Digital/DTS was the preferred standard for over a decade.
+Microsoft expanded the Media Center concept by including the program as standard in Windows 7 in 2009.
+This meant that for over a decade a home theater PC filled with A/V content was all the rage.
+Running an optical cable to a surround-sound receiver for Dolby Digital/DTS audio was the preferred standard.

 Yet when Windows 10 arrived in 2015 it dropped the Media Center program much to the frustration of the home theater community.
 This gave the impression that Microsoft had been pressured by the movie studios to stop encouraging home theater libraries.
 Coincidentally, with smart phones, Ipads, and laptops using subscription-based streaming the film industry likely breathed a sigh of relief.
 Instead of obsessing about piracy and file-sharing they had now had a secure model.
 Instead of optical audio, HDMI was the new favored connection because it supported DRM and inhibited piracy.
 So its no accident that by the mid-2010s a Smart TV became the new hub for home theater instead of a PC.